 20 Knoll Road

 We will endeavour to acknowledge your complaint within 3 working days.
 After which, we will investigate your concerns with the relevant members of staff if necessary within 10 working days of the receipt of the complaint.
-We will be then in a position to respond accordingly.
+We will then be in a position to respond accordingly.
 We hope we can ascertain what went wrong and why, provide an opportunity to discuss the problem with those concerned if you wish, provide an apology where appropriate, and make sure the problem doesn’t happen again.